Procopio: Later years: 1877–1878

 Following the death of Sol Gladden, the pursuit of Procopio intensified.
 The San Jose Mercury reported on the chase as follows:

-Procopio is regarded as even a more dangerous man than (his intimate associate and dead confederate Tiburcio) Vasquez.
+Procopio is regarded as even a more dangerous man than (his intimate associate and dead confederate Tiburcio) Vásquez.
 He possesses a greater physical strength, is more blood-thirsty and revengeful, and is fully as cunning.
 After his release from San Quentin he went to Livermore and one night in affray at the Mexican settlement, known as Mexico, he shot a man, but for some reason was not prosecuted.
 Then he came to Mayfield, and a few days afterward shot a Californian in the leg in a difficulty about a woman.

 Press accounts of the time indicate that Procopio was aided in his escape as the posse was "several times misled and deceived by Mexicans along the route."
 Deputy Sheriff W.J.
 Ellis reported overtaking Procopio on his escape.
 Procopio asked Ellis in Spanish why Ellis was following him, and Ellis responded by telling Procopio to put up his hands A gunfight ensued in which Procopio shot one of Ellis' fingers.
 Procopio escaped through a thicket, though a Mexican national told Ellis the following day that Procopio had been slightly wounded by a shotgun blast.